ieee-vgtc/ieeevis.org/content/info/inclusion-and-diversity/viskids-child-care-grants.md

 * Deadline: August 14, 2022
 * Notifications Sent: Augest 26, 2022

-### VISKids Community

-We share further information with the VISKids Community in an [online document](https://docs.google.com/document/d/1S5nkD4exOvY2hDn747RXfVjJCype4Co5iKYAutsT2WY/edit?usp=sharing).
-We invite you to participate and share your ideas and tips.

 ### Contact

 Please contact [VISKids@ieeevis.org](mailto:VISKids@ieeevis.org) with any questions about the